microsoft/WhatTheHack/043-SQLModernization/Coach/Solution04.md

-# Solution 4 - Security & Auditing
+# Challenge 4: Security and Auditing - Coach's Guide

 [< Previous Challenge](./Solution03.md) - **[Home](README.md)** - [Next Challenge>](./Solution05.md)

-## Introduction
+## Notes & Guidance

 The purpose of this challenge is to get attendees hands-on with several security features on SQL Server.
 This is not meant to be exhaustive and inclusive of all best practices, but rather demonstrate how several features can be used together to provide a "defense in depth" model.

-## Vulnerability Assessment & Threat Protection
+### Vulnerability Assessment & Threat Protection

 An example of implementing this is [located in Microsoft SQL Workshop](https://github.com/microsoft/sqlworkshops-azuresqlworkshop/blob/master/azuresqlworkshop/03-Security.md).